Hello. You’re likely making mistakes when texting your customers.

 What to do instead: If it’s in the TCPA, your business should follow it.
 Let your recipient know that they always have the option to opt-out of your text messages with simple language at the end of your texts.
 They don’t have to be included in every message but consider including the language at the start of every new conversation.
 Using texting software with a text signature that you can turn on and off is really helpful for this scenario.

-Now get out there and fix those mistakes!
+Now get out there and fix those text marketing mistakes!
 Need some more guidance on how to appropriately text your audience?
 Read through our tips for top texting etiquette your team should follow.

 *Legal disclaimer!
 These examples are not intended to be used for legal advice regarding compliance with TCPA or any other statute.
 Businesses should consult legal counsel for specific legal guidance about adoption of any listed best practice or use of any particular texting solution to meet compliance requirements – Love, Team Zipwhip 🧡